Patna Pirates: Current squad

+Full Squad of Patna Pirates for Pro Kabaddi League Session 12,2025.

 Seasons

 Season I

 Patna Pirates got the 3rd spot in the first season.
-They were led by Rakesh Kumar (currently coach of Haryana Steelers).
+They were led by Manpreet Singh (currently coach of Haryana Steelers).

 Season II

 Patna Pirates got the 4th spot in the second season.

 Season III

 This season Patna Pirates finished the league as champions defeating U Mumba in a nail-biting match by 3 close points.

 Season IV

 This season Patna Pirates successfully defended their title in the presence of Dubki King Pardeep Narwal and became 2-time champions of PKL.